kahmali/meteor-restivus/README.md

     });
     ```

-Here's a sample configuration with the complete set of options (for demo purposes only - using this
+Here's a sample configuration with the complete set of options:

-configuration is not recommended):
+**Warning!
+For demo purposes only - using this configuration is not recommended!**

 ###### CoffeeScript
 ```coffeescript